Motives and Reasons

 MOTIVE – REASON

-The individual’s will, intentions, desires, motives, reasons… can be interpreted as causes of actions, considered to be effects or consequences of such an “inner” causation.
+An individual’s will, intentions, desires, motives, reasons… can be interpreted as the causes of their actions, which are then considered to be the effects or consequences of this “inner” causation.
 Conversely, actions are evaluated and interpreted according to their motives and reasons which are seen as their causes.
-The consistency requirement imposes this causal structure on human motivation, S. Consistency.
+The consistency requirement imposes this causal structure on human motivation.

 1. Argumentation from the existence of reasons for action